gudwin/botbuilder-formflow/README.md

 ## Overview

-So, this Library allowsx helps you to build conversation dialogs with the user.
+So, this Library helps you to build conversation dialogs with the user.
 The library accepts a flow and transforms it into a standard waterfall dialog.

-You can use predefined  prompts or create you custom dialog wrappers around MBF prompts.
-Dialogs for each field evaluated separately and could be customized.
 The Library features:
 - Standard Prompts plus prompts for emails and urls;
 - Validators, Prompts, Error Prompts and Value extractors could be customized by a developer;